Free FAFSA Guide

 State FAFSA deadlines may be earlier than the federal deadlines.
 To increase your chances of receiving state aid, in addition to federal aid, it is important to know the deadline for your state of residence.
-Three states have deadlines in February, twelve states have deadlines in March and ten states award state student aid on a first-come, first-served basis until the money runs out.
+In addition to varying deadlines, some states award aid on a first-come, first-served basis.

 States may also have their own additional financial aid application forms to complete.

 FAFSA Deadlines by State